HISTORY OF PHIL WELCH STADIUM & BASEBALL IN ST. JOSEPH

-Professional Baseball in St. Joseph has seen many famous Hall of Fame players such as Dizzy Dean, Stachel Paige, Yogi Berra, Stan Musial, Mickey Mantle, and Earl Weaver.
-St. Joseph citizens were able to witness their magnificent presence in our 70 year old City Stadium, now known as Phil Welch Stadium.
-Phil Welch Stadium has also experienced many changes to ball teams, and events over the past 70 years.
+Baseball in St. Joseph has seen many famous Hall of Fame players such as Dizzy Dean, Satchel Paige, Yogi Berra, Stan Musial, Mickey Mantle, and Earl Weaver.
+Fans in St. Joseph were able to witness their magnificent presence in our 77-year-old city stadium, now known as Phil Welch Stadium.
+Phil Welch Stadium has also experienced many changes, from ball teams to events, over the past 70-plus years.

-The Stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph at the time- Phil Welch.
+The stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph, Phil Welch, in 1964.
 Lehr Construction Co. of St. Joseph was the general contractor for the stadium.
 The reported capacity was 4,277.
-The stadium had been built in just 10 weeks.
+The stadium had been built in just 10 weeks, but was not ready for opening day.
+Opening day was played at Thames Stadium because of the delay.
 Construction began on April 15 and with all but a few details had been completed in time for opening day on June 23,1939 for the dedication.

-Before the era of free agency for baseball players, post season “barnstorming” tours were organized.
+Before the era of free agency for baseball players, postseason “barnstorming” tours were organized.
 Teams of Major Leaguers, playing under the name of their best-known star, would travel from coast to coast, playing against each other, or playing against local teams.
-This was a time when there were only 16 Major League teams, all east of the St. Louis, and no television.
-This was the only opportunity for most Americans to see Major League all-stars, pitch an inning or two, step up to the plate and swing the bat or catch a fly ball and then retire until the next night’s game in another city.
+This was a time when there were only 16 Major League teams, all east of St. Louis, and no games broadcast on television.
+This was the only opportunity for most Americans to see Major League all-stars, pitch an inning or two, step up to the plate and swing the bat or catch a fly ball, and then retire until the next night’s game in another city.
 Dizzy Dean did have an appearance in St. Joseph where he pitched in 1930, when the stadium was located on 27th and Messanie.

-Mickey Mantle was here as a member of the 1950 Joplin Miners.
+Mickey Mantle was in St. Joe as a member of the 1950 Joplin Miners.
 At that time he was a dazzlingly quick, hard-hitting, wild-throwing shortstop.
 When he arrived in the Major Leagues for the New York Yankees, the club concluded he would be better placed in the outfield.

-The stadium was home to the Saints for the 1939-1940 seasons and the first few weeks of 1941.
-The Saints had a working agreement with the St. Louis Browns during that time.
+The stadium was home to the Saints for the 1939-1940 seasons, and the first few weeks of 1941.
+The Saints had a working agreement with the St. Louis Browns during the 1941 season.
 The third year of the St. Joseph Saints showed a drop in attendance.
-A Memorial Day doubleheader against the Yankee’s Joplin farm club drew 334 paid fans.
+A Memorial Day doubleheader against the Yankees' farm club in Joplin drew 334 paid fans.
 Due to low attendance, the 1941 season ended abruptly for the St. Joseph Saints in early June, when the league moved the franchise to Carthage, MO.
 The team finished in 6th place in an eight team league with a record of 10-22.

 Professional baseball returned to St. Joseph in 1946, when the Cardinals switched their Western Association farm club from Springfield, MO to St. Joseph.
-1947 and 1948 were banner years for Minor League baseball.
+1947 and 1948 were banner years for Minor League baseball in St. Joe.
 The team drew over 125,000 fans for the 70 home games each year.

 The St. Joseph Cardinals didn’t have enough players to stock a team in 1952, so the stadium sat idle for a while.
 A working agreement was developed with St. Louis in 1953, when the Yankees and Cardinals switched farm clubs in 1954 and the stadium became home, once again, to the St. Joseph Saints.

-When Minor League Baseball came to Kansas City in 1955, it was the end of professional baseball in St. Joseph for half a century.
+When the Major League Baseball team, the Athletics, came to Kansas City in 1955, it was the end of professional baseball in St. Joseph for half a century.
 The field was used for American Legion games, National Softball Championships, with a temporary fence installed in the outfield, rodeos, and even wrestling matches.

-In early 1990’s, came the era of Lonnie Weaver and his St. Joseph Cardinals, the formal designation of the stadium in honor of Phil Welch, the Collegiate St. Joseph Saints and then the short lived Independent Minor League St. Joseph Blacksnakes.
+In the early 1990s came the era of Lonnie Weaver and his St. Joseph Cardinals, the formal designation of the stadium in honor of Phil Welch, the collegiate St. Joseph Saints and then the short-lived Independent League St. Joseph Blacksnakes.